jvanheld/SARS-CoV-2_origins/README.md

-# coronavirus_insertions
-Analysis of insertions in the genomes and proteins of coronaviruses
+# Analysis of insertions in genomic and protein sequences of coronaviruses

+## Motivation

+...

+## Collaborators

+- ...

+## Files

+- ...